KevinL10/advent-of-code/day2/solution.md

 Similar to Part 1, but introducing a third variable `aim`.

 ### Thoughts
-Didn't read carefully and thought that `down` would be subtracting depth... ended up submitting the negative of the actual answer.
+Didn't read carefully and thought that `down` would be subtracting depth... ended up submitting the negative of the actual answer :(